Greece Moments Greece Moments

 View of Patras

-In the liberation struggle against the Ottomans (19th century) and in the Second World War, a not inconsiderable part of the historic old town of Patras destroyed with relics from two millennia.
-Reconstruction was sluggish, but today Patras presents itself as a modern university city.
-If you want to stay in the city for a few days, the The Bold Type Hotel (Watch on Booking.com*) is in good hands.
+During the struggle for liberation against the Ottomans (19th century) and in World War II, a significant portion of Patrasโ€™s historic old townโ€”along with relics spanning two millenniaโ€”was destroyed.
+Reconstruction proceeded slowly, but today Patras presents itself as a modern university city.
+Those wishing to stay in the city for a few days will be well taken care of at The Bold Type Hotel (View on Booking.com*).

-From the fortress, whose origins date back to the 6th century, you will also have a magnificent view over the rooftops of the city to the Ionian Sea.
-Culture fans should take a look at the Apollon Theatre of Patras not to be missed.
+From the fortress, whose origins date back to the 6th century, you also have a magnificent view over the cityโ€™s rooftops all the way to the Ionian Sea.
+Culture lovers shouldnโ€™t miss the Apollo Theater in Patras.
 It was designed by the German architect Ernst Ziller and is a miniature version of the Teatro alla Scala in Milan.

 Rio-Andirrio Bridge near Patras

-The bridge with the bizarre name was built from 1998 to 2004 and is now one of the most important and imposing infrastructure structures in the country.
-The cable-stayed bridge, which rests on four pylons, is located between the towns of Rio and Andirrio (Greek for “opposite Rio”) at the only 2.5 km narrow point at the entrance of the gulf.
+The bridge with the quirky name was built between 1998 and 2004 and is now one of the countryโ€™s most significant and imposing infrastructure structures.
+The cable-stayed bridge, resting on four pylons, spans the narrow 2.5-kilometer stretch at the entrance to the gulf between the towns of Rio and Andirrio (Greek for โ€œopposite Rioโ€).

-Patras Peloponnes Rio Andirrio Brücke
+Patras Peloponnes Rio Andirrio Brรผcke

 #8 Nafpaktos: The Charming Port City